This 16 minute video gives a good introduction to escape rooms.

 An escape/puzzle room is a role play adventure played out in a themed room where participants solve puzzles and search for clues to find ways to work through the room to a hidden goal.
 The most common puzzle type yields a combination for a lock or the location of a key.
 Some puzzles are multi-stage, requiring a variety of talents from the puzzle solving group.
 It is an excellent way to build a team or allow friends to have a challenging, fun, and entertaining experience.

-Our First Mission room is designed for children 6-11 to do without their grown ups.
-Our other rooms are geared for adults with an easy mode for younger or beginning players.
+Our rooms are geared for adults with an easy mode for younger (teens) or beginning players.
+Younger kids are welcome to come with their grown-ups.

 All rooms are private.
 You will not be paired with strangers.

 The puzzles are as diverse and creative as the puzzle masters who design them.
 Some borrow concepts from technology or history.
 Others are word puzzles.
 Still others are detective style conundrums.
 Puzzle solvers may expect to call on all of their senses, from touch to smell to taste.
 Successful teams often have a wide variety of personality types on them.
 One person might be a mathematics lover while another might be the kind who notices small details.
 There is certainly a place for a team member who supports and encourages the others.